 Authentication gained focus with 3.3.7 (and 3.3.8) as it outlines that any experience where you verify your identity on a website, such as entering a username and password, must be accessible to all users.
 The clear goal with this addition is to make sure that anyone can log in to a website and access its content and features, regardless of any disabilities they may have.

-At a minimum, in the new 3.3.8 proposed success criteria, a cognitive function test – solving a puzzle or remembering a password – should not be required for any step in an authentication process if an alternative is not provided for such users.
+At a minimum, in the new 3.3.8 success criteria, a cognitive function test – solving a puzzle or remembering a password – should not be required for any step in an authentication process if an alternative is not provided for such users.